Feb 7, 2020

 The typical infusion rate for dopamine is 2-20 mcg/kg/min.
-Titrate to patient response, and taper on/off slowly.

-- Do not mix with sodium bicarbonate
+- Ensure that you do not mix dopamine with sodium bicarbonate.

 For a brief review of all the ACLS medications you should be familiar with, check out this short video.